What to Wear for Your Family Photos

 A Style Guide from Our Studio

 Your photos are timeless memories, and what you wear plays a big part in how they turn out.
-Our studio features three unique photo areas, and you'll have the chance to be photographed in two of them (Scroll to see the areas).
+Our studio features a boho lifestyle setup for families.
 This guide will help you coordinate outfits that photograph beautifully in each space.

 A great starting point is for mom to choose her outfit first, then build the rest of the family’s looks around hers.
 Aim to coordinate colors and styles rather than match exactly.